-A poll conducted by Palestinian Center for Public Opinion and American Pechter Middle East Polls for the Council on Foreign Relations, among East Jerusalem Arab residents in 2011 revealed that 39% of East Jerusalem Arab residents would prefer israeli citizenship contrary to 31% who opted for Palestinian citizenship.
+A poll conducted by Palestinian Center for Public Opinion and American Pechter Middle East Polls for the Council on Foreign Relations, among East Jerusalem Arab residents in 2011 revealed that 39% of East Jerusalem Arab residents would prefer Israeli citizenship contrary to 31% who opted for Palestinian citizenship.

 According to the poll, 40% of Palestinian residents would prefer to leave their neighborhoods if they would be placed under Palestinian rule.

-While the international community regards East Jerusalem, including entire Old City part of the occupied Palestinian territories, yet neither part, West or East Jerusalem, is recognized as part of the territory of israel or the State of Palestine.
+While the international community regards East Jerusalem, including entire Old City part of the occupied Palestinian territories, yet neither part, West or East Jerusalem, is recognized as part of the territory of Israel or the State of Palestine.

-Under the Untied Nations Partition Plan for Palestine passed by the UN in 1947, Jerusalem was envisaged to become a corpus separatum administered by the United Nations.
+Under the United Nations Partition Plan for Palestine passed by the UN in 1947, Jerusalem was envisaged to become a corpus separatum administered by the United Nations.
 In the war of 1948, the western part of the city was occupied by forces of the nascent state of Israel, while the eastern part was occupied by Jordan.

 The international community largely considered the legal status of Jerusalem to derive from the partition plan, and correspondently refuses to recognize Israeli sovereignty over the city.